 Posting content regularly and responding to your followers takes a lot of time.
 And while it is important for a business to secure all the social media handles for their business across all platforms, it may not be possible for a business to fully support every social media channel.

 For a small business social media account with limited resources, staying present on the web is an even bigger challenge.
 Rather than trying to be on several platforms at once, start slow: take on one platform at a time, and don’t feel bad if you aren’t able to keep up with accounts on more than one or two platforms.
-We recommend prioritizing social media channels where your customers are most active first, and build it up strong with a solid content and posting strategy.
+We recommend prioritizing social media channels where your customers are most active first and build it up strong with solid content and posting strategy.
 Then you can shift your focus to build other platforms.

 11. Not Responding To Comments